 While you can crush fresh leaves and make a powder, buying powders that are made using OLEs might be more effective for treating any health issues.
-Make sure you go organic to avoid adulterated products.
-The powder can be taken in multiple ways:
+The powder can be used in multiple ways:

 - Experiment by sprinkling on foods.